-Radiographic Clinical Qualitative Hattrup and Johnson Coughlin and Shurnas No radiographic evidence for osteoarthritis No pain +/- mild stiffness - 0 Mild-to-moderate osteophyte formation with no joint space involvement Mild pain maximal with flexion, mild stiffness Mild I 1 Moderate osteophyte formation and joint space narrowing; subchondral sclerosis tion and joint space constant at the extremes of motion, moderate-to-severe II 2 Marked osteophyte formation nd loss of the joint space, ystic changes with or without ubchondral sclerosis Nearly constant pain (3), pain throughout the range of motion (including midrange) (4) Severe III 3 or 4
+Radiographic Clinical Qualitative Hattrup and Johnson 1 Coughlin and Shurnas 2 No radiographic evidence for osteoarthritis No pain +/- mild stiffness - 0 Mild-to-moderate osteophyte formation with no joint space involvement Mild pain maximal with flexion, mild stiffness Mild I 1 Moderate osteophyte formation and joint space narrowing; subchondral sclerosis Moderate-to-severe pain constant at the extremes of motion, moderate-to-severe stiffness Moderate II 2 Marked osteophyte formation and loss of the joint space, cystic changes with or without subchondral sclerosis Nearly constant pain (3), pain throughout the range of motion (including midrange) (4) Severe III 3 or 4

-1. Hattrup SJ, Johnson KA.
+^{1.} Hattrup SJ, Johnson KA.
 Subjective results of hallux rigidus following treatment with cheilectomy.
 Clin Orthop Relat Res.
 1988(226):182-91.

 After non-surgical intervention, a variety of surgical interventions are available to treat hallux rigidus.
 Cheilectomy involves removal of excess osteophytes and is done to alleviate osseous impaction of the proximal phalanx and metatarsal head through debridement of the articulating joints.
 Arthrodesis is the most common treatment for patients with advanced hallux rigidus but carries additional risks including the potential for loss of foot function and joint motion, diminished gait efficiency, failure of fixation, nonunion, and transfer metatarsalgia.
 Alternatives include resection arthroplasty.
-More recently, implant arthroplasty of the first metatarsophalangeal MTP joint has been proposed as an alternative to arthrodesis for more advanced hallux rigidus as a way of restoring joint motion.
+More recently, implant arthroplasty of the first MTP joint has been proposed as an alternative to arthrodesis for more advanced hallux rigidus as a way of restoring joint motion.

-2. Coughlin MJ, Shurnas PS.
+^{2.} Coughlin MJ, Shurnas PS.
 Hallux rigidus.
 Grading and long-term results of operative treatment.
 J Bone Joint Surg Am.
 2003;85(11):2072-88.

-Surgery for Hallux Rigidus
+Surgery for Hallux Rigidus Surgery

-Surgery for hallux rigidus (including cheilectomy or osteotomy) may be considered medically necessary in skeletally mature patients when ALL of the following requirements are met:
+Surgery for hallux rigidus (including cheilectomy or osteotomy) is considered medically necessary in skeletally mature patients when ALL of the following requirements are met:

-- Mild/moderate hallux rigidus confirmed by radiography with EITHER of the following: - o Limited and/or painful range of motion of the first MTP joint - o Activity limiting pain referrable to the first MTP joint - At least mild hallux rigidus (first metatarsophalangeal osteophytes with or without joint space narrowing) confirmed by radiography - Limited and/or painful range of motion of the first metatarsophalangeal joint - Significant pain and functional impairment of the first metatarsophalangeal MTP joint persist after at least 3 months of supervised conservative management - Documentation of adequate lower extremity vascular perfusion (e.g., strong, palpable pedal pulses)
+- Mild/moderate hallux rigidus confirmed by radiography with EITHER of the following: - o Limited and/or painful range of motion of the first MTP joint - Activity limiting pain referrable to the first MTP joint - Significant pain and functional impairment of the first MTP joint persist after at least 3 months of supervised conservative management - Documentation of adequate lower extremity vascular perfusion (e.g., strong, palpable pedal pulses)